-Carney said being invited to participate was a "source of pride" for the girls.
+Being invited to participate in the salute was a “source of pride” for younger students, Carney said.

 Carney said his client told police he kissed and hugged the victim but did not have sexual intercourse with her.
-He read messages that he said proved the girl willingly participated in the encounter in a machine room on campus.
+He read messages that he said proved the girl willingly participated in the encounter.

 “There’s a door here that’s been locked since before we were born,” Labrie wrote in one message.
 “If you want the definition of bittersweet, think of me spending three years trying to open it, but only having three days.”